KuraFire/glf-quartz/GLF Qz/people/supernova/bursts/A Story That Will Save Us.md

 The only true answer is you can’t predict that with certainty, because the prompt does not specify sufficient context or constraints for the experiment.
 I could throw it identically, but then I could snag it out of the air or swat it away before it hit the ground.

 We can change our minds any time we want to, and anytime we feel we *need* to, and we can radically alter the course of a trajectory.
 You can suddenly turn the wheel or rudder on the boat.
 You can snag the ball out of the air. [[You Can Change Your Mind.
-On anything.
+On Anything.
 On *Everything*.]]

 We can interfere with nature’s course; how ‘bout we try some more/new/different ways to interfere with it for positive impact?